Working.

 The organisers have asked that the five category winners are all different entrants, therefore if one entrant wins more than one category, then they will be asked which winning beer to concede to the 2nd in place to be sent to the finals.

 Score sheets and written feedback are provided on each entry.
-Rosettes (prizes to be confirmed) are awarded in each of 5 categories.
+Rosettes are awarded in each of 5 categories.

 This competition is open to any amateur homebrewer age 18 or older and living in and/or a member of a homebrew club located in England, Wales or Northern Ireland.